Complete Guide

 Your Forest Bathing Practice Starts Here

 You do not need to find a pristine forest or clear your calendar.
-Ten minutes among trees, with intention, is enough to change your day.
-Rewyld brings the practice to you -- with Nature Intelligence that tells you when conditions are best.
+A few minutes among trees is enough to try the method and notice your own response.
+Rewyld can compose a voice-guided practice for your place and today's conditions.

 Rewyld is a wellness tool, not a medical treatment.
 If you are managing a health condition, please consult your healthcare provider.